akaron/kubernetes-packer/README.md

 are problems to use the synced folder `/vagrant` (if shared by NFS, there's file lock issue; if shared type is `Virtualbox`, there's `mmap` issue?)

+### TLS/HTTPS support
+See `k8s/README-ingress-with-https.md`.
+Use the steps there instead of the following.

+TODO: merge everything after `Install Prometheus using helm` with the file `k8s/README-ingress-with-https.md`.
+Probably put the TLS here and separate the non-TLS to another separate README.

 ### Exposing Prometheus port
 To access to the Prometheus from host machine, one way is:
 ```